NikolaosDimitrakakis/Exis_Surveys/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested to work work with exit surveys from employees of the Department of Education, Training and Employment (DETE) and the Technical and Further Education (TAFE) institute in Queensland, Australia, to understand:
+For this project, I was interestested to work with exit surveys from employees of the Department of Education, Training and Employment (DETE) and the Technical and Further Education (TAFE) institute in Queensland, Australia, to understand:

 1. Are employees who only worked for the institutes for a short period of time resigning due to some kind of dissatisfaction?
 What about employees who have been there longer?
 2. Are younger employees resigning due to some kind of dissatisfaction?
 What about older employees?